 The traditional aluminum blades were already about 50 years old and were expensive and time intensive to produce.
 During the project, over 60 Erickson employees – across departments, were involved.
 Additionally, several industry partners came alongside Erickson for design, prototyping, and testing – including Sikorsky (the original developer of the S-64) and the U.S. Army.

 The outcome of the project was the development of composite main rotor blades for the S-64.
 The new blades are easier to manufacture, work better in high-hot conditions, and can lift significantly more.
-The lift is mission-critical for the S-64 in its ability to fight fires by carrying water, transport heavy machinery, and preserve life and property.
+The lift is mission-critical for the S-64 in its ability to fight fires by carrying water, transporting heavy machinery, and preserving life and property.

 The S-64 is a workhorse of the helicopter world and it now has the modernized blades to take it into the next century.

 But the project wasn’t without some blood, sweat, and tears according to Johnson.